somnambulist-tech/api-bundle/README.md

 __Note:__ the code should be a valid and sensible HTTP error status code.
 For help determining an appropriate code see: https://httpstatuses.com/ - specifically 400 / 500 error codes.

-__Note:__ the mapping is specific and does not check hierarchy.
-Therefore if you extend an exception you must explicitly map each one that needs converting.
+__Note:__ the mapping is specific and does not check hierarchy; therefore if you extend an exception you must explicitly map each one that needs converting.
 E.g. The Assertion library requires 2 entries for the InvalidArgumentException and the LazyAssertionException.